 What the HANA Experiment Illustrated

-What this taught me was that a sizable component of the population in enterprise software are willing to not only discuss things but be highly confident in presenting stuff for which they have no way of knowing if are correct.
-It means that a large component of those that work in SAP are faking knowledge.
+What this taught me was that a sizable component of the population in enterprise software is willing to not only discuss things but be highly confident in presenting stuff for which they have no way of knowing if they are correct.
+It means that a significant component of those that work in SAP are faking knowledge.

-The proposals were so off the wall that I was subjected to that they needed their own laugh track.
-I had partners from Deloitte and CapGemini and several other firms, people who would not know the definition of a database index, who have not been in anything but the Microsoft Office suite in several decades, telling me with great certitude how HANA would change everything.
+The proposals were so off the wall that I was subjected to that they needed their laugh track.
+I had partners from Deloitte and CapGemini and several other firms.
+These people would not know the definition of a database index, who have not been in anything but the Microsoft Office suite in several decades, telling me with great certitude how HANA would change everything.

 “You see Shaun, once we columnar in-memory databases are used for transaction systems, the entire BI system goes away.”

 Many of the statements by SAP executives or by SAP consulting partners seem very much like the Jimmy Kimmel Live segment called Lie Witness News.
 I could describe it but see for yourself.

 These people have an opinion on the US invasion of a fictional country, without asking, “where is Wakanda?”
 If you ask these same people, “do you think SAP’s HANA database is excellent and better than all other databases,” what answer would we get?